Lightprotocol/light-protocol/web/webapp/README.md

 Reference implementation.
-Web interface for viewing and managing shielded assets.
+Web interface for viewing and managing shielded assets on Solana Devnet.

 ### Run